DeepaThamodaran/Moth_Recognition_using_MobileNet/README.md

 This project uses code from:

-https://github.com/thtrieu/darkflow: for the real-time object detections and classifications.
+https://github.com/googlecodelabs/tensorflow-for-poets-2: for the real-time object detections using MobileNet.

 https://github.com/tf-coreml/tf-coreml: for tensorFlow to CoreML convertion